Wagering on Real-Money Games

 Almost all jurisdictions throughout the United States host a lottery of some kind, and lotteries of various kinds are also popular throughout the world.
 One might think that a state-sponsored game would be required to offer a decent chance of winning to the players, but in most jurisdictions, the lottery offers some of the worst odds available.
 If you like to play the lottery, that’s fine.
 I don’t judge.
 But there are many more bets available which offer far better odds.

-Betting on sports for real money is probably the most popular type of gambling in the world.
+Betting on sports is probably the most popular type of gambling in the world.
 In the United States, draconian laws like the Wire Act prevent gamblers from placing wagers online or over the phone on sporting events.
 But underground bookmakers and sports betting operations are plentiful.
 Other countries have better ideas about their citizenries’ rights to do what they want to with their money.
 In the United Kingdom, fully licensed and legal sports books are ubiquitous, which offers citizens of those countries an amount of legal protection that U.S. citizens don’t enjoy.

 Skillful sports betting is one of only a few gambling activities where the skilled player can earn a living over time.
 Look at my guides about topics such as betting tips and line-shopping, and make sure to check out my sport or league specific advice, such as horse racing, NBA, NFL, soccer and UFC.